jpodwys/superagent-cache/README.md

 #### 2.0.0

 * Now compatible with superagent `2.x` and `3.x`
+* Because superagent-cache is now compatible with superagent 1, 2, and 3, it does not bundle an instance of superagent.
+As a result, you must always provide your own instance to be patched.
 * `._end` is now `._superagentCache_originalEnd` to prevent future naming colisions
 * `.pruneParams` is now `.pruneQuery` for clarity
 * `.pruneOptions` is now `.pruneHeader` for clarity